pubnub/AppleExamples/README.md

 Take note of how the client instance from the AppDelegate is accessed from a UIViewController

+### ClientAsSingleton
+Shows how to properly create and use PubNub as a singleton within an iOS app and how to call that singleton from a UIViewController.

 ### PushNotifications
 Shows how to properly use APNS on only iOS 10 with PubNub.
 If you want to use push notifications and target iOS 8 through 10, then see OldPushNotifications